-Roll the dough into maccaruna by inserting a nugget of dough in the feeder and pressing down with your thumb to ease the dough through.
+Roll the dough into maccarruna by inserting a nugget of dough in the feeder and pressing down with your thumb to ease the dough through.
 Cut to the desired length.

-Place strands of maccaruna on a parchment covered tray, separating layers with a sheet of parchment paper to prevent from sticking.
+Place strands of maccarruna on a parchment covered tray, separating layers with a sheet of parchment paper to prevent from sticking.

-Maccaruna is typically served with a rich meat sauce made with meatballs, sausage, pork ribs or other meats of your choice.
-You can make my mother’s meatball recipe and coat the maccaruna with the sauce from the meatballs.
+Maccarruna is typically served with a rich meat sauce made with meatballs, sausage, pork ribs or other meats of your choice.
+You can make my mother’s meatball recipe and toss the maccarruna with the sauce from the meatballs.

 For vegetarians, a simple tomato sauce will do.
 Sauté a small finely diced onion and clove of garlic.
 Add tomato purée (or tomato passata) and let simmer for at least 30 minutes.
 You can also flavor the sauce with fresh basil, if available, and red pepper flakes for extra kick.

-For an authentic Sicilian experience, it is a must to serve maccaruna with freshly grated ricotta salata.
+For an authentic Sicilian experience, it is a must to serve maccarruna with freshly grated ricotta salata.
 I like mine completely covered with snowy white ricotta salata!

 - 3 cups all-purpose flour